englekk/handbook-docs/Fuse/04 - Layout.md

 ## $(WrapPanel)

 The `WrapPanel` lays out its children one after the other and wraps around whenever it reaches the end.
-One can specify which direction the elements are layed out in by assigning the $(FlowDirection) property.
+One can specify which direction the elements are laid out in by assigning the $(FlowDirection) property.
 FlowDirection can either be `LeftToRight` or `RightToLeft`.

 The following WrapPanel lays out its children horizontally from right to left.